tanus02/Loan-Prediction-using-Python/README.md

 # Loan Prediction using Python
-Applied logistic regression with accuracy metric
+Simple logistic regression with accuracy metric